 Another disadvantage of swan-neck dispensers is that bacteria from the top of the much used (and infrequently cleaned) water bottle can be easily transferred to the swan-neck, and then to the next users of the drinking fountain.

 Some models of drinking fountain are available with both a swan-neck and bubbler tap.
-Often these 2 dispensers are very close to each other and this can result in injury if the user leans down to drink from the bubbler and then raises their head quickly, and not entirely vertically, into the outlet of the swan-neck dispenser.
+Since 2007, Gentworks has refused to supply such models.
+Often the 2 dispensers are very close to each other and this can result in injury if the user leans down to drink from the bubbler and then raises their head quickly, and not entirely vertically, into the outlet of the swan-neck dispenser.
 Gentworks has been told of many occassions when this has occurred, and the fault is not always with the user.
 A slight "shove" of someone who is drinking from the bubbler tap can cause a nasty incident.

 Drinking Fountains for Outdoor Use